 Signs that a worker may have a chemical burn include:

 If chemical exposure involves the eyes or the chemical is inhaled, a worker may also experience:

 - Burning in the throat and lungs

-Chemical burns can be very dangerous because it’s not always obvious that deep tissue has been damaged, even if the burn is in just a small area.
+Moreover, chemical burns can be particularly dangerous because it’s not always obvious that deep tissue has been damaged, even if the burn is in just a small area.
 This is why it’s so important to seek medical care immediately if it is suspected that a worker has sustained a chemical burn, especially if discomfort is felt in the nose, mouth, throat, or eyes.

 How Do Doctors Treat Chemical Burns?